NyanCatTW1/robloxWineBuildGuide/README.md

 To use esync, edit that line to `"env": {"WINEESYNC": "1"}` and increase the number of file descriptors if it's low (check with `ulimit -Hn`)
 To use fsync, you first need a kernel which supports it.
 Then edit the line to `"env": {"WINEFSYNC": "1"}`

 Afterwards, kill the wineserver with `WINEPREFIX=~/.local/share/grapejuice/wineprefix wineserver -k`.
-Keep in mind that this will break any applications currently running through Wine.
+Keep in mind that this will stop any currently running Roblox instance.

 ## `Unable to read VR Path Registry`
 `Unable to read VR Path Registry from C:\users\username\AppData\Local\openvr\openvrpaths.vrpath`